johanbijlsma/forestry-blog/docs/bio.md

 Any changes you make will be commited back to the repo,

 ## Start Instant Previews

----
-A creative front-end dev who loves building out cool projects together with a team.
-Based in Gouda, The Netherlands, I work for a local company specialised in Microsoft services and Consulting called ShareValue, where I joined the Front-end team in June off 2018.
-I really love working on the look and feel part off a site or application.

----

 Start the preview environement if you want to be able to preview your website.